 Amateur radio, sometimes known as ham radio, is both a hobby and a service that uses various types of radio equipment, allowing communication with other radio amateurs for the purpose of self-training, recreation and public service.

-If you use a radio system for your business then you will need a licence from Ofcom.
+If you use a radio system for your business, you need a licence from Ofcom.
 Business radio users range from taxi companies and factories, to hospitals, care homes, industrial sites and transport operators.

 Ships’ radio is used for the safe navigation of vessels and for making distress calls in emergency situations.
 It enables communication with coast stations, port/harbour authorities and with other vessels.

 A WSD may be automatically configurable or manually configurable.
-An automatically configurable WSD must not allow a user to modify the settings of the device and may be operated without a licence, provided that it complies with the terms of the Licence Exemption Regulations for WSDs (The Wireless Telegraphy (White Space Devices)(Exemption) Regulations 2015).
+Under the TVWS framework an automatically configurable WSD was not permitted to allow a user to modify the settings of the device and could be operated without a licence, provided that it complied with the terms of the Licence Exemption Regulations for WSDs (The Wireless Telegraphy (White Space Devices)(Exemption) Regulations 2015 (as amended)).

-MCWSDs are devices which allow a user to modify the settings of the device, such as configuring the device location or the antenna gain in the device before operation.
-MCWSDs cannot be operated without a Wireless Telegraphy licence issued by Ofcom under the Wireless Telegraphy Act, and only if the device conforms to the requirements of the licence.
+Devices that did not meet Ofcom’s requirements for licence exemption and which allowed a user to modify the settings of the device, such as configuring the device location or the antenna gain in the device before operation, were known as manually configurable white space devices (MCWSDs).
+MCWSDs were not permitted to be operated without a Wireless Telegraphy licence granted by Ofcom under the Wireless Telegraphy Act.

-Whether operating on a licence exempt basis or in accordance with a Wireless Telegraphy Licence, devices must only operate in accordance with operational parameters provided by a WSDB which is operated by an organisation listed in Schedule 1 of the Wireless Telegraphy (White Space Devices) (Exemption) Regulations 2015.
+Under the TVWS framework, whether operating on a licence exempt basis or in accordance with a Wireless Telegraphy Licence, all devices were authorised to only operate in accordance with operational parameters provided by a WSDB which was operated by an organisation listed in Schedule 1 of the Wireless Telegraphy (White Space Devices) (Exemption) Regulations 2015 (as amended).